About usyou've seen more of our

 Digital Capture Model

 Actual Digital Capture

 - 3D printing & robotic milling

-Using bespoke in-house developed software and hardware, Digi-Clone provides a number of groundbreaking advances for film and game industries, delivering world-class speed and quality at an affordable price.
+Using bespoke in-house developed software and hardware, Our scanners provides a number of groundbreaking advances for film and game industries, delivering world-class speed and quality at an affordable price.

 - Instant body capture